 Custom user interface extensions

-Custom user interface extensions define how an element functions in the content item form.
-You can configure elements to display content from external systems.
-For example, you can present content from Commerce as a drop-down option in a content form.
+Custom user interface extensions define how an element functions in the content form.
+You can configure element types to display content from external systems.
+For example, you can present content from commerce as a drop-down option in a content form.

-Your developer creates the custom user interface and adds it to the Acoustic Content element palette as a custom element.
-Your admin or manager then adds the custom element to the content type.
-For more information about custom user interfaces, see Custom user interfaces.
+Your developer creates the custom user interface and adds it as a custom element.
+You can then add the custom element to the content type.
+For more information about custom user interfaces, check out Custom user interfaces.

 Not all the elements you add to a content type need to store information that will be displayed in an app or on a website.
-Some elements can be used purely as a way of storing configuration options for a content item.
+Some element types can be used purely as a way of storing configuration options for a content item.

-For example, you might add a number element as a configuration element that could be used to specify the maximum number of items in a list.
+For example, a number element can specify the maximum number of items in a list.